XRPLF/xrpl4j/README.md

 - **xrpl4j-core**: [![javadoc](https://javadoc.io/badge2/org.xrpl/xrpl4j-binary-codec/javadoc.svg?color=blue)](https://javadoc.io/doc/org.xrpl/xrpl4j-binary-codec)
-    - Provides core primitives like seeds, public/private keys definitions (supports secp256k1 and ed25519 key types and signing algorithms), signature interfaces, etc. Also provides Java objects which model XRP Ledger objects, as well as request parameters and response results for the `rippled` websocket and JSON RPC APIs.
+    - Provides core primitives like seeds, public/private keys definitions (supports secp256k1 and ed25519 key types and signing algorithms), signature interfaces, address and binary codecs etc. Also provides Java objects which model XRP Ledger objects, as well as request parameters and response results for the `rippled` websocket and JSON RPC APIs.
     - Provides a Jackson `ObjectMapper` with JSON bindings that serialize and deserialize to and from the JSON representation of XRPL Transactions; this is used to move to and from the canonical binary format of the XRP